Gendo90/2020-Angular-Bootcamp/rangoli/README.md

 ## Further Development

-A major update will be deprecating the WayScript API endpoint by storing all the possible rangolis (sizes 1 through 26) in a JSON file and then loading a specific size rangoli upon user request, instead of querying the WayScript server, since that should accelerate the rangoli generation time so a user does not need to wait a couple of seconds for the rangoli to load, and also to reduce the number of unnecessary dependencies.

-At some point, the layout will also be upgraded to use a more professional, stylized interface with an HTML and CSS framework like Bulma or Bootstrap.
+At some point, the layout will be upgraded to use a more professional, stylized interface with an HTML and CSS framework like Bulma or Bootstrap.